 John Green, Maureen Johnson, and Lauren Myracle

-My Thoughts: This book contains three short stories that overlap one another.
+This book contains three short stories that overlap.
 The first story, “The Jubilee Express,” was a delightful snowy romance for teens.
 I loved it and wish it was the only one in the book.

 The middle story, “A Cheertastic Christmas Miracle,” was the least enjoyable and I found myself debating if I would even recommend this book for teens.
 It contains quite a bit of foul language and sexual conversation/humor.
 Everyone is an as$h@t and there are a lot of sexual comments about the cheerleaders.
 It was disappointing compared to the first story.